Postural orthostatic tachycardia syndrome: Secondary POTS

-There is a subset of patients who present with both POTS and mast cell activation syndrome (MCAS), and it is not yet clear whether MCAS is a secondary cause of POTS or simply comorbid, however, treating MCAS for these patients can significantly improve POTS symptoms.
+A trifecta of POTS, Ehlers-Danlos syndrome (EDS), and mast cell activation syndrome (MCAS) is becoming increasingly more common, with a genetic marker common among all three conditions.
+With Mast cell activation syndrome (MCAS), it is not yet clear whether MCAS is a secondary cause of POTS or simply comorbid; however, treating MCAS for these patients can significantly improve POTS symptoms.